maiste/maiste.fr/static/pages/logging.md

   - [ ] `Tree.ml` with a less leaky interface and remove the `is_index_file` function
   - [ ] Clean the `S.ml` and the `Resolver.ml`
   - [ ] Add some documentation everywhere, please!
-  - [ ] Improve the separation between actions and model and move the code in `lib/`
+  - [✔️] Improve the separation between actions and model and move the code in `lib/`
   - [ ] Use the _"forest"_ language to describe all of this!
-  - [✔️] The D2 system available for the `blog.ml` too
+  - [✔️] The D2 system available for the `blog.ml` too.
+  - Unified the `blog.ml`, `project.ml` and, `wiki.ml` interface to use the same section type.
+(Same page?)
+- [ ] Pick a language and stick to it as much as possible, being English or French!
 - [ ] Start the blog back and write regularly about what I learn,

 ## 2025

+### 2025-04-18

+Many changes!
+I moved the website to use Nebula Sans instead of Roboto.
+It makes the website more unified and give I really like the font.
+I changed the colors to be blue dark mode and, red/purple in light mode.
+This is better for readability and also cleaner.
+I fixed some CSS problems I add with alignments.
+I rewrote the [/projects/index.html] page to make it lighter and, though, more readable.
+Finally, I move the legals to the about page.
+It's been a while since I have done improvements here and, it's nice to be back!

 ### 2025-02-17